 While some essays are mainly based on opinions and emotions, others require irrefutable evidence.
 Going through various research materials helps one to come up with proof that their arguments are correct.
 Argumentative essays are some of those pieces of writing that are more objective than subjective.
 You have to take a side by providing credible reasons as to why your point of view is the right one.
 Argumentative essays are some of the most common ones that students encounter in the course of their studies.
 However, they still find it difficult to come up with a flawless paper without the use of outside help.

-What is an argumentative essay and how to write it?
+What is an argumentative essay?

 Types of arguments that can be adopted